DakotaNelson/personal-website/content/docs/me/interests.md

 # Interests

-I have... way too many.
+I have... way too many, and pursue them with varying degrees of time investment and zeal.
 Here are a few.

 ## Information Security